dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 This is the result obtained from rough estimation.
 Now let's use **divide-and-conquer** reasoning.
 The rectangular area is product of two values: height and width.

 The height of Germany is a bit more than a distance between Hamburg and Munich.
-Having spent a lot of time travelling between those cities in the past, I know that it takes about $8$ hours by car to cross Germany north to south.
-This implies the distance of $1200$ kilometres.
-While I am not sure about the exact value, I think that it's not less than $800$, but not more than $1500$ kilometres.
-Once again, I attach probability of $P\approx 2/3$ to this statement.
+Having spent a lot of time travelling between those cities in the past, I know that it takes about $$8$$ hours by car to cross Germany north to south.
+This implies the distance of $$1200$$ kilometres.
+While I am not sure about the exact value, I think that it's not less than $$800$$, but not more than $$1500$$ kilometres.
+Once again, I attach probability of $$P\approx 2/3$$ to this statement.

 Germany is certainly longer than wider, so the width is less than the height.
-To travel from Hamburg to the Dutch border it takes about $5$ hours or so.
-I am not really sure, but I bet that it is not less than $300$, and not more than $600$ kilometres.
+To travel from Hamburg to the Dutch border it takes about $$5$$ hours or so.
+I am not really sure, but I bet that it is not less than $$300$$, and not more than $$600$$ kilometres.

 $$
 h_\text{divide-and-conquer} = 800...1500 \text{ }[\text{km}]
 $$